Jill Biden is finally ready to be first lady. Can she help her husband beat Trump?

 And Jill herself has changed.

 “When we started campaigning in 2008, she was a little nervous,” says Cathy Russell, Jill’s former chief of staff, who’s known and been working with the Bidens at different times since 1987.
 This time around, Russell was in Iowa for a month, sometimes meeting up with the former second lady as she maintained a packed schedule — often busier than Joe’s, according to staffers and outside observers.
 Jill would invite Iowa grandmothers out for wine and give her contact information to people who told her of sons dying of cancer or in the military.
 “She’s just really good!” says Russell, who recalled Jill going around to small crowds in rural towns trying to convince every reluctant voter individually.
-“She’s just so much more experienced and self-assured, what is it?
-Twelve years later?”
+“She’s so much more experienced” 12 years later.
 (For all her effort, Joe Biden came in fourth in Iowa this year.)

-The Iowa caucuses, too, feel like they were, what is it, 12 years ago?
+The Iowa caucuses, too, feel like they were 12 years ago.
 Since then, Biden has managed to become his party’s nominee, and the situation in the country he’s trying to inherit has only become more dire.
 Beating Donald Trump is not Jill Biden’s job, but she’s made it clear that she intends to help her husband do it, and that she, too, is eager to get to work.

 During the Obama presidency, Michelle Obama and Jill Biden traveled together as part of their Joining Forces initiative in support of military families, and the former first lady once described what it was like flying with her counterpart.

-Note: Correction: An earlier version of this story had several errors.
-Jill Biden's doctoral degree is an Ed.D, not a Ph.D.
-Jill Biden did not legally adopt Beau and Hunter Biden.
-Hunter Biden had a romantic relationship with Beau's widow, but they did not marry.